iturdikulov/notes/Python_cheat-sheet.md

 ```
 <!--SR:!2024-11-24,10,202-->

-How do you see whether a value is in a numeric range (1..100)?
+How do you vitrify that value is in a numeric range 1..2?
 &#10;<br>
 You can use following comparations:
 ```python
 # Seeing whether a value is in a range
 1 < 2 and 2 < 3  # => True
 2 < 3 and 3 < 2  # => False

 # Chaining makes this look nicer
 1 < 2 < 3  # => True
 2 < 3 < 2  # => False